zkpstandard/wg-plonkish/src/optimizations.md

 We give a specific model for a family of translations, and a criterion for them to be correctness-preserving consistent with the above definition.
 Note that this is very far from covering all possible correctness-preserving translations.

-In our model, the abstract witness matrix $w$ consists of $m$ abstract columns, and the concrete witness matrix $w'$ consists of $m'$ concrete columns.
+In our model, the abstract witness matrix $w$ consists of $m$ abstract columns, and the concrete witness matrix $w'$ consists of $m'$ concrete columns, of which the first $m'_f$ are fixed.
 A translation from an abstract to a concrete circuit will take inputs of the following form:

 | Translation input  | Description |
 | ------------------ | -------- |